siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-LCP was faster on desktop than mobile.
+in 2021 LCP is faster on desktop than mobile.
 TTFB affects LCP like FCP.
 Comparisons by device, connection type, and rank all mirror the trends of FCP.
 Render-blocking resources, total weight, and loading strategies all affect LCP performance.

 {{ figure_markup(
   image="performance-LCP-by-ect.png",